realm/SwiftLint/README.md

 $ swiftlint help
 Available commands:

-   autocorrect  Automatically correct warnings and errors help         Display general or command-specific help lint         Print lint warnings and errors for the Swift files in the current directory (default command) rules        Display the list of rules and their identifiers version      Display the current version of SwiftLint
+   autocorrect     Automatically correct warnings and errors generate-docs   Generates markdown documentation for all rules help            Display general or command-specific help lint            Print lint warnings and errors (default command) rules           Display the list of rules and their identifiers version         Display the current version of SwiftLint
 ```

 Run `swiftlint` in the directory containing the Swift files to lint.
 Directories